 In order to accelerate development of offshore wind, the Biden administration is partnering with 11 East Coast states.
 The White House also plans to create jobs by supporting the industry through a domestic supply chain.
-Initially, the federal-state wind partnership includes Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, and Rhode Island.
+Initially, the federal-state wind partnership included Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, and Rhode Island.
 Other states will be included as their markets develop.

-Biden Administration’s Plan
+Biden Administration’s Plan to Scale Offshore Wind Industry

-The Biden administration has laid out a plan to ramp up the offshore wind industry by facilitating the development of wind farms in coastal waters, which will also help in increasing jobs and in achieving President Biden’s goal of carbon neutrality.
+The Biden administration has laid out a plan to ramp up the offshore wind industry by facilitating the development of wind farms in coastal waters, which will also help increase jobs and achieve President Biden’s goal of carbon neutrality.
+The plan is to be able to produce around 30 gigawatts of energy through offshore wind farms to power millions of homes in the U.S. Currently, the nation’s offshore wind production is less than 1 percent of the goal set by the administration.

-The plan is to be able to produce around 30 gigawatts of energy through offshore wind farms, in order to power more than tell million homes in the U.S. Currently, the nation’s offshore wind production is less than 1 percent of the goal set by the administration.
-In case this renewable energy goal is implemented successfully, experts are of the opinion that it will prevent the release of 78 million metric tons of carbon dioxide emission during that time period.
+In case this renewable energy goal is implemented successfully, experts are of the opinion that it will prevent the release of 78 million metric tons of carbon dioxide emissions during that period.
 According to an estimate by the National Renewable Energy Laboratory, the technical resource potential for U.S. offshore wind is more than 2000 gigawatts.
 President Biden aspires to unlock more than 100 gigawatts of this capacity by the year 2050.

 What are the Challenges?